vizality-community/suggestions/README.md

 ### Get Listed

 This is also where you should be if you want to submit your own plugin or theme to be listed on our repository.
-To start the application process, create an issue [here](https://github.com/vizality/vizality-community/issues/new/choose).
-Before doing so, make sure you read Vizality's [guidelines](https://github.com/vizality/vizality-community/blob/master/GUIDELINES.md).
+So once you've create your awesome plugin or theme, you can start the application process bu creating an issue [here](https://github.com/vizality/vizality-community/issues/new/choose).
+Make sure you read Vizality's [guidelines](https://github.com/vizality/vizality-community/blob/master/GUIDELINES.md) to see if it complies first.

 ### Have an Idea?

-If you've thought of an idea that you think would make a great plugin or theme, let us know by submitting it [here](https://github.com/vizality/vizality-community/issues/new/choose).
+If you've thought of something that you think would make a great plugin or theme, we'd love to hear about it.
+Let us know by submitting it [here](https://github.com/vizality/vizality-community/issues/new/choose).
+Make sure you read Vizality's [guidelines](https://github.com/vizality/vizality-community/blob/master/GUIDELINES.md) to see if it complies first.